homestars/chewy/README.md

 #### `:sidekiq`

 This does the same thing as `:atomic`, but asynchronously using sidekiq.
-Patch `Chewy::Strategy::Sidekiq::Worker` for index updates improving.
+Patch `HSChewy::Strategy::Sidekiq::Worker` for index updates improving.

 ```ruby
 Chewy.strategy(:sidekiq) do